Sam-Schimanski/Self-Sufficient_Light_Source/Light Source/Transformer Approach.md

 # Transformer Approach

+Assumptions, DC-AC conversion, no losses during the transformation.

 A transformer approach was considered for ramping up the input voltage to the standard light bulb.
 A 25.2V battery source with a peak current output of 0.4 A was assumed for the input.
 This being three of the chosen batteries in series.